 When you don’t want to use a 13 week forecast

-The thing is, 13 weeks is still a relatively short-sighted view of your business’ future.
+It may sound like the 13 week cash flow forecast is the only forecast you’ll ever need.
+This isn’t exactly the case.
+13 weeks is still a relatively short-sighted view of your business’ future.
 Its role is simply cash flow management.
 It’s all about highlighting the actions you need to take just to survive week by week.

 There are a number of situations where the range just won’t be sufficient for your business.